 King Mountain stop location

 Start your hike on King Mountain Trail going clockwise.
-Turn left onto Trail 37 and, in a short distance, you will cross Champlain Parkway.
-This will take you to the Wattsford Lookout, where you can take in a view of the ski slopes at Camp Fortune.
+Turn left onto Trail 37 and, after a short distance, you will cross Champlain Parkway.
+Here you will join trail 30 toward Wattsford Lookout, where you can see the city of Ottawa in the background beyond the hills.

 Champlain Lookout stop location